MaZe3D/MaZe-Space-Collection/README.md

-# MaZe-Space-Collection
+# MaZe Space Collection

-A collection of Scipts for Space Engineers, containing:
+A collection of scipts for [Space Engineers](https://www.spaceengineersgame.com/), containing:

 ## Airlock
 A simple script to control multiple *airlocks* from a single programmable block.